-The Home Economics department is committed to providing many opportunities for our foods students to use their culinary skills to contribute and care for the PG community and the community at large.
+The Food courses provide many opportunities for students to use their culinary skills to contribute and care for the PG community and the community at large.
 To help build community, we work in cooperative groups while participating in these activities: meal planning, learning about and acknowledging First Peoples' traditional foods, and reducing our carbon footprint as much as possible.